 The Group's activities expose it to a variety of financial risks: foreign exchange risk, price risk, credit risk and liquidity risk.
-The Group has no significant exposure to interest rate risk as of December 31, 2015 and June 30, 2016.
+The Group has no significant exposure to interest rate risk as at December 31, 2016 and June 30, 2017.
 The Group's overall risk management program focuses on minimizing the potential adverse effects on the Group's financial performance due to unpredictability of financial markets.